ediamantopoulou/zulip/README.md

 make remote work productive and delightful.
 Fortune 500 companies, [leading open source projects][rust-case-study], and thousands of other organizations use Zulip every day.
-Zulip is the only [modern team chat app][features] that is designed for both live and asynchronous conversations.
+Zulip is the only [modern team chat app][features] that is designed for both live and asynchronous conversations..

 Zulip is built by a distributed community of developers from all around the world, with 74+ people who have each contributed 100+ commits.
 With over 1000 contributors merging over 500 commits a month, Zulip is the largest and fastest growing open source team chat project.
 Come find us on the [development community chat](https://zulip.com/development-community/)!

 [![GitHub Actions build status](https://github.com/zulip/zulip/actions/workflows/zulip-ci.yml/badge.svg)](https://github.com/zulip/zulip/actions/workflows/zulip-ci.yml?query=branch%3Amain)